Golf-European Tour World Match Play Championship group stage scores

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Oct 17 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Friday in Ash Henrik Stenson (Sweden) beat Thongchai Jaidee (Thailand) 2 and 1 Francesco Molinari (Italy) beat George Coetzee (South Africa) 2 and 1 Patrick Reed (U.S.) beat Jamie Donaldson (Britain) 3 and 2 Jonas Blixt (Sweden) halved with Paul Casey Stephen Gallacher (Britain) beat Victor Dubuisson (France) 2 and 1 Pablo Larrazabal (Spain) beat Shane Lowry (Ireland) 2 and 1 Joost Luiten (Netherlands) beat Graeme McDowell (Britain) 2 and 0 Mikko Ilonen (Finland) beat Alexander Levy (France) by 1 hole
+Oct 16 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Thursday in Ash Henrik Stenson (Sweden) beat Francesco Molinari (Italy) 2 and 1 George Coetzee (South Africa) beat Thongchai Jaidee (Thailand) 2 and 1 Jamie Donaldson (Britain) beat Jonas Blixt (Sweden) 3 and 2 Patrick Reed (U.S.) beat Paul Casey (Britain) 2 and 1 Victor Dubuisson (France) beat Shane Lowry (Ireland) 3 and 2 Pablo Larrazabal (Spain) beat Stephen Gallacher (Britain) by 1 hole Mikko Ilonen (Finland) beat Graeme McDowell (Britain) 2 and 1 Joost Luiten (Netherlands) beat Alexander Levy (France) 4 and 3

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan